dashifen/repository/README.md

 1. Extend the `AbstractRepository` object.
 2. Extend the `Repository` object.

-If you extend the abstract object, you'll be forced to implement your own `getHiddenPropertyNames()` method which returns the array of protected property names that you do not want to be readable by scopes outside the object.
+If you extend the abstract object, you'll be forced to implement three methods:

-The `Repository` object has already implemented that method and provides read-only access to all protected properties within it.
-As long as you don't want to hide any of an extensions properties, extending `Repository` can save a few moments and some typing.
+1. getHiddenPropertyNames - returns an array of properties that should remain inaccessable via the arrow operator,
+2. getCustomPropertyDefaults - sets more complex default values than can be set during property declaration,
+3. getRequiredProperties - returns a list of properties that must have values after object instantiation.

+The `Repository` object has already implemented these methods; they each return empty arrays.

 ## Construction